 The plain GPS breakout is meant to be used with a microcontroller that has a 3/5V UART and has all the GPIO pins exposed on the bottom 0.1" header

-The USB version doesn't have those breakouts.
+The USB version doesn't have those GPIO pins broken out.
 Instead it has a single USB serial port.
-There's 4 pads to the right side that are the USB pinouts for when you want to solder it directly to a USB host converoller.
+There's 4 pads to the right side that are the USB pinouts for when you want to solder it directly to a USB host controller.

 These are the pins that are involved with powering the GPS.
 Starting from the right are the required power pins:

 - VIN - power input, connect to 3-5VDC.
 It's important to connect to a clean and quiet power supply.
 GPS's are very sensitive, so you want a nice and quiet power supply.
 Don't connect to a switching supply if you can avoid it, an LDO will be less noisy!

 - GND - power and signal ground.
 Connect to your power supply and microcontroller ground.